jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 [5.6](#5.6) Implement authentication systems (OSG-9 Chpt 14)
 - 5.6.1 OpenID Connect (OIDC) / Open Authorization (Oauth)
+    - OAuth 2.0 authorization framework enables third-party apps to obtain limited access to an HTTP service, either on behalf of a resource owner (by orchestrating an approval interaction), or by allowing third-party applications to obtain access on its own behalf
     - OAuth is an open framework used for authentication and authorization protocols
     - The most common protocol built on OAuth is OpenID Connect (OIDC)
     - OAuth 2.0 is often used for delegated access to applications, e.g. a mobile game that automatically finds all of your new friends from a social media app is likely using OAuth 2.0